 - Let stand for 24 hours.

-- Drain water, leaving grains in jar DO NOT rinse grains.
+- Drain water, leaving grains in the jar.
+DO NOT rinse grains.

 - Secure jar with cheesecloth and rubber band; cheesecloth allows air to circulate while keeping impurities out.